Semos Cloud Receives 2018 SAP Pinnacle Award: SAP App Center Partner of the Year

 Semos Cloud announced today that it has received the SAP® Pinnacle Award, in the category “SAP App Center Partner of the Year”.
-SAP Pinnacle Awards are granted to a select few SAP partners that have excelled in developing their partnership with SAP by providing high-quality products, solutions, and services to customers.
+SAP Pinnacle Awards are granted to a select few SAP partners that have excelled in developing their partnership with SAP by providing high-quality products, solutions and services to customers.

 The SAP Pinnacle Awards shine a spotlight on SAP Partners’ exemplary contributions, acknowledging their dedication to teamwork, innovative approach and capacity to challenge what is possible to help customers achieve their goals.
 Award winners will be formally recognized at the SAP Global Partner Summit in Orlando, Florida on 4 June.
 The Summit is held in conjunction with SAPPHIRE NOW® and the ASUG Annual Conference, a global business technology event hosted by SAP and ASUG, 4-7 June 2018